 Librarian – All courses except Fee Based Courses are sent to the librarian to ensure that we have supportive materials for the class.
 Librrian approval is required for all proposals.
 The Librarian should approve or reply within five working days.

 Dean – Although deans may not impede curriculum, it is important that they are involved in the process and have time to review the courses or programs and provide constructive feedback.
-If a dean does not take action within ten working days, the the outline will move on without approval.

 Curriculum Committee – Here we may ask you questions or ask you to make additional changes.
 Please note time on agenda that your items are to be reviewed.
 These are estimates, so please be patient.

 Important Note: If every step takes the maximum number of days allotted, that is at least 30 working days before it gets to the committee, so please keep deadlines in mind when you are getting ready to submit your course/program.
 Once these steps are taken, the outline will return to the Originator to make any changes recommended.
 Once they re-Submit the course it will continue to the full committee for review and for a vote at the meeting.
 Committee members may have questions about the course, what/why changes were made or the justification for a new course or program.